stainedhead/gosqlpp/README.md

 ## Quick Start

 ### 1. Configuration
-Create a `.sqlppconfig` file in your project directory:
+Create a `.sqlppconfig` file in the same directory as the sqlpp executable:

+**Important**: The configuration file is loaded from the directory where the sqlpp executable is located, not from the current working directory.
+This ensures consistent configuration even when sqlpp is run as a child process or from different directories.

 ```yaml
 default-connection: "main"